AutomatedProcessImprovement/knockouts-optimization/README.md

 A shell script is provided, which runs pytest in the relevant modules.

-On Mac/Linux or Windows with git bash, it can be launched with `./run tests.sh`.
+On Mac/Linux or Windows with git bash, it can be launched with `bash ./test.sh`.

 The flag `-n auto` is used by pytest-xdist to run tests in parallel.